themeteseyrek/backup-novit-website.github.io/_posts/2019-09-19-abqaiq-report.md

 The question is then; *Abqaiq being one of the largest facilities on the globe, how did this affect the oil supply chain?*

-Novit.AI can answer that question both visually and with numbers.
+Novit.AI can answer that question both visually and with quantified insights generated with AI.
 Novit.AI's **Shlep Live** tracks world's largest oil processing facilities, production centres, key strategic ports and canals for transporting oil.
-By having this information an analysis can be made about the geospatial supply and demand based on factual data.
+By having this information, an analysis can be made about the supply based on factual data.

-In below figure, 3 screenshots focusing on the map-view of Ras Tanura Anchorage area from dates before and after the attack.
+In the figure below, there are screenshots focusing on the map-view of Ras Tanura Anchorage area from dates before and after the attack.
 Visually it can be observed that there has been a significant rise in the number of vessels in the waiting area.

 <table>
     <tr>